 Lead: Robert Lamouret

-Dr Kirk was a meteorologist; no other information available about this show.
-The date gap from the previous show was due to reruns during March and early April 1957.
+Dr Krick was a famous meteorologist who pioneered the science of long-range forecasting.
+He demonstrated weather events and how to predict them in the studio, with the help of some Mouseketeers.
+The date gap from the previous show was due to reruns all during March and early April 1957.

 Gymnastics